dejan2609/tutorial-swarm-storm/README.md

 ### Outline

 We will start by describing the components of our tutorial deployment and explain how everything will be working together.
-After that, we'll directly get to the meat and bones of this tutorial and provide a step-by-step guide on how to deploy a Docker Swarm cluster and a multi-node Apache Storm cluster on top.
+After that, we'll get to the meat and bones of this tutorial and provide a step-by-step guide on how to deploy a Docker Swarm cluster and a multi-node Apache Storm cluster on top.
 We will also cover some routine tasks, both related to Storm (in particular deploying and killing a topology from a remote server) and Swarm (e.g. restarting the manager node and killing the entire Storm cluster with one single-line statement).

 ### Overview: Deployment